zsomborbencsik/pallida-orientation-exam/README.md

  - The backend validates if the licence plate is valid query
  - You have to create two endpoints

-More info in the language specific
+Detailed info is in the language specific description.

 ## Getting Started
  - Fork this repository under your own account